 Leaving the gentle hills of the Collio near Gorizia behind, we descend towards Palmanova and the sea, crossing land set aside for vines and reaching the lagoon district, delimited on either side by the mouths of the Tagliamento and Isonzo rivers.
 The first place we come to will be the Roman town of Aquileia.
 The Refosco dal peduncolo rosso vine has its ideal home here, in an area now renowned also for the high quality of its goose products.

-“Di la da l’aghe” (“Beyond the waters”) on the other side of the Tagliamento river and to the valleys near Pordenone to discover the smoked ricotta from the mountains, asparagus and fine Asino cheese.
+“Di la da l’aghe” (“Beyond the waters”) on the other side of the Tagliamento river and to the valleys near Pordenone to discover the smoked ricotta from the mountains, asparagus, and fine Asino cheese.
 And unusual cured meats called peta, petina and filon.
+You must definitely try cheese products when it comes to food in Friuli.

 Pordenone and Udine, two provinces linked by a long, tree-lined road, are divided by the Tagliamento river, one of the cleanest in Italy, and united by the DOC Grave district extending on either side of the river, which offers Friuli Tocai and Merlot.
 The “Friul di la da l’aghe” – Friuli beyond the waters – is the definition of the Pordenone district in the Friulian language, an area standing out above all for traditional products from the mountains.
 In the foothills around Livenza, you will find the tasty (mountain dairy cheese) and smoked ricotta, which is dry-salted and smoked.